raid-guild/handbook/docs/howTo.md

 Where leading certain Raids may not have hard coded economic benefits, you do stand to earn a DAO Badge for successfully completing your first Raid.
 To Lead a Raid, please do the following:

-1. Ensure the Raid is logged in Airtable as an Active Raid.
+1. Ensure the Raid is logged in Airtable as `Raiding`.
 2. Find a **Cleric** (Account Manager) and a **Monk** (Project Manager) responsible for interfacing with the client.
 If you wish to perform these aspects yourself, please self-assign yourself the role.
 3. Signal that you will be leading a Raid either during Round Table or by posting in Guild HQ <span class='channels'>#general</span>.
 4. Establish a Scope of Work for the Raid.
 This task is generally handled by Clerics or Monks, but in the case this is you, please ensure a timeline, scope and budget is properly laid out to ensure expectations are aligned.
 An outline of a Scope of Work can be found [here](https://github.com/raid-guild/HQ/blob/master/Templates/Proposal.md).